-Mvasi™ is a biosimilar to Avastin® (bevacizumab) and like Avastin, it is approved to treat adults with certain types of brain, kidney, cervical, colorectal, and lung cancers.
+Mvasi™ is a biosimilar to Avastin® (bevacizumab) and like Avastin, it is approved to treat adults with certain types of brain, kidney, cervical, colorectal, ovarian, and lung cancers.
 Specifically, in lung cancer, Mvasi is approved to treat non-squamous non-small cell lung cancer (NSCLC) in combination with the chemotherapy drugs carboplatin and paclitaxel for first-line treatment of tumors that cannot be operated on (unresectable), are locally advanced, or recurrent or metastatic (has spread to other parts of the body) disease.1

 Mvasi is a biosimilar to bevacizumab.
 It is a targeted therapy that is classified as a monoclonal antibody.1,2